 Tell us your academic challenge and we’ll point you in the right direction.

-5 Key Academic Policy Strategies That Can Lead To Academic Success
+5 Key Academic Policy Strategies that lead to Academic Success!

-The Add/Drop period occurs each semester, usually during the first week of classes, summer sessions included.
+First is the Add/Drop period which occurs each semester, usually during the first week of classes, summer sessions included.
 This strategy allows you to “shop around” for courses, so to speak, to make certain you have the class schedule that meets your academic and personal needs.

-Pass/Fail gives students the opportunity to select this grade option when they don’t want to be burden by the academic demands of a particular course.
-From campus to campus, however, there are policy restrictions as well as name changes for this option such as credit/no credit, pass/no pass, and so on
+Second is the Pass/Fail option, which gives students the opportunity to select this grade option when they don’t want to be burdened by the academic demands of a particular course.
+From campus to campus, however, there are policy restrictions and name changes for this option such as credit/no credit, pass/no pass, and so on.

 3. Course Withdrawal